Jaipur, the Cosmic City in the north of India, has inspired generations of scientists, artists and designers to understand and relate to the world.

 Don’t miss this astounding wonder.

-This Unesco World Heritage site is not to be missed.
-Used as a way to understand the universe for hundreds of years, the Jantar Mantar has been an exceptional journey point for world travelers from the fields of fashion, art and science throughout the 20th and 21st centuries, an incredibly inspiring site within our guided program.
+This Unesco World Heritage Site is not to be missed.
+Used as a way to understand the universe for hundreds of years, the Jantar Mantar has been an exceptional destination point for world travelers from the fields of fashion, art, and science throughout the 20th and 21st Centuries.
+It’s one of the many places we take our participants to as part of our stay in the Pink City of Jaipur.